 Since DevOps teams may work independently on various components of an application at the same time or add new functionality without compromising reliability, incorporating a microservices architecture into application development promotes collaboration, performance, and productivity.

-The architecture of Cloud-native software appeals to companies that prioritise a DevOps philosophy because of its fluidity, resiliency, and scalability.
+Cloud-native architecture appeals to companies that prioritise a DevOps philosophy because of its fluidity, resiliency, and scalability.

 Cloud-native Application Best Practices